 Each algorithm uses a different approach to evaluating how similar the MT is to the human-translated reference passage.
 Quality evaluation can be a very effective way to compare engines, but it can also be slow and expensive.
 It also only evaluates quality at a specific point in time; since MT uses past translations as guides, they tend to improve substantially over time.

 You can also estimate the quality of an MT.
 This is less expensive.
 Rather than measuring the actual similarity between a machine translation and a human one, this method analyzes the source text you wish to translate and, based on certain criteria, predicts the translation quality.

 The Value of Multiple Engines

 Since engines perform differently, many businesses will benefit from the option to use multiple engines.
 One type of engine might work better for one text, while another works better for a different text.
 Translation management software can switch from one engine to another depending on which is likely to provide the best translation.
 It can move between generic engines to custom engines as required.

-No matter how good the MT is, you'll still likely need some human touch to localize your message.
+No matter how good the MT is, you will still likely need some human touch to localize your message.
 Localization allows for the nuances involved in a particular culture and can differentiate between a text for Canada vs. a text for the United Kingdom, for example.
 MT also tends to be considerably less accurate when translating poetry and fiction.
 In these cases, however, a good MT can still save you money by translating the passage first, leaving difficult passages, and fine-tuning for humans.

 Andovar Offers Customized Translations and Localization Support

 Choose Andovar when you need translations that help you grow your global community of users and customers.
-From elearning to ecommerce, we work with numerous industries to provide marketing support in targeted regions.
-We also offer dubbing, voiceover and translations for apps in our extensive portfolio of services.
+From elearning to eCommerce, we work with numerous industries to provide marketing support in targeted regions.
+We also offer dubbing, voiceover, and translations for apps in our extensive portfolio of services.

 Enter your email address to book an appointment and find out the return on investment possible with Andovar.